-When the disk array is managed by the iSM Server of the disk array, it is not required to specify the iSM

-Server settings.
-Check the displayed IP address and click [Confirm] to start the iSM Client.
-After the iSM Client has started, enter the user name and password.
+When the disk array is managed by the iSM Server running on the disk array, it is not required to specify the iSM Server settings.
+Check the displayed IP address and click [Confirm] to start iSM Client.
+Then, enter the login information.